 At the end of the tax year, the business you did work for will use the information on your W-9 to complete a 1099-MISC.
 This form outlines all the payments made to you.
 A financial institution may also require you to report interest, dividends and capital gains earned by their customers.

-Who Has to Fill Out a W-9 Form?
+W-9 Form: Who Has to Fill It Out?

 W-9 forms are for self-employed workers like freelancers, independent contractors and consultants.
 You need to use it if you have earned over $600 in that year without being hired as an employee.
 If your employer sends you a W-9 instead of a W-4, the company has likely classified you as an independent contractor.
 You should confirm with the company that this is the case.
 Knowing your status can help you plan your tax return.

 The W-9 form allows businesses to keep track of their external workforce.
 This means you don’t send your W-9 form to the IRS.
 Instead, you send it to your supervisor or the company’s human resources department.
 If you did multiple jobs for multiple companies, you could fill out a number of W-9 forms in the same year.
 You will also have to submit new W-9 forms any time you change your name, business name, address or tax ID number.